jennyeeriksson/cleaningdata/README.md

 The workflow of run_analysis is:
 * Load files from raw_data
-* Find the fatures containing mean and std values, using grep
+* Find the features containing mean and std values, using grep
 * Merge train and test data
 * Merge the train and test data with activity and user data
 * Create the new data set, that averages the movements data per user and acitivty, using aggregate